-Missouri is located in the central corridors of the nation's railroad transportation system, with St. Louis and Kansas City being the second and third largest rail hubs in the nation, behind only Chicago.
-Approximately 60 percent of the freight products entering Missouri, both raw materials and finished products, are moved on the rail system.
+Missouri is in the central corridors of the nation's railroad transportation system, with St. Louis and Kansas City being the second and sixth largest rail hubs in the nation, behind only Chicago.
+Missouri rail system carries more freight than any other mode.
 Missouri has the fifth-most railroad employment and is the eleventh largest in total size.
 The rail system is also critical to the nation's passenger rail transportation and Missouri's passenger rail service between St. Louis and Kansas City, the Missouri River Runner.